 - Melanocytes are cells in the skin pigment melanin that gives skin its natural color.
 When skin is exposed to the sun or artificial light, melanocytes make more pigment and cause the skin to darken.
 Cancers that arise from the melanocytes are referred to as malignant melanoma.

 The signs and symptoms for melanoma most commonly include a change in the way a mole or pigmented area of the skin appears.
 A change in skin appearance is not always caused by melanoma or other skin cancers but should always be brought to the attention of your doctor.
 The most common signs and symptoms for melanoma are:

 - is asymmetrical

-- mole that grows near an existing mole.
+- grows near an existing mole

-- change in pigmentation (color) of the skin.
+- changes in pigmentation (color)

 How to Do a Skin Self-Exam2

 Your doctor or nurse may suggest that you do a regular skin self-exam to check for skin cancer, including melanoma.

 The best time to do this exam is after a shower or bath.
 You should check your skin in a room with plenty of light.
 You should use a full-length mirror and a hand-held mirror.
 It’s best to begin by learning where your birthmarks, moles, and other marks are and their usual look and feel.

 - New mole (that looks different from your other moles)